panimalarponnurangam/Virtual-machine-Creation-in-Linux/README.md

- # VIRTUAL MACHINE CREATION IN LINUX
+ **##EX: 01: VIRTUAL MACHINE CREATION IN LINUX**
   ## AIM
-  ``
   To install a Linux virtual machine (VM) using CentOS on VirtualBox or VMware Workstation.

 ## PROBLEM STATEMENT
-``
 This experiment involves setting up a virtual machine with CentOS, a popular Linux distribution.
 This setup allows users to practice Linux commands, test applications, and develop software in a virtualized environment without affecting the host system.

 ## ALGORITHM
  ### Steps 1: